Acne is very common in teenagers and here’s why:

 Many acne treatments can make your skin extra sensitive to sunlight, so keep this in mind if you’re taking any medication or using special creams for your skin.

-Look for sunscreens that are light and oil-free.
+Look for sunscreens that are light, oil-free and non-comedogenic.
 Wear a hat when you’re outside and keep a pump pack in the bathroom or near the door so you remember to apply sunscreen on your way out of the house.

 You probably already know that healthy eating and exercise have benefits for your overall health, but there’s growing evidence that some foods might contribute to acne.